|

 disorders.

+so far.
 She was far from underweight.
-A temporary loss of appetite wouldn't do
+A temporary loss of appetite wouldn’t

 As a parent and as a doctor he knew that it COULD do a lot of harm.
 And